-Can be played in twos but not often, only if the map allows for more than one.
-Same role as a normal AWPer and most roles can pick up an AWP and perform well.
-The majority of the time, a secondary AWP isn’t bought but instead picked up from the losing team, this is down to the cost of the AWP in general.
+The AWPer role can be played by two players but not often - only if the map allows for more than one AWPer.
+The Secondary AWPer is the same role as the normal AWPer and most other roles can pick up an AWP and perform well.
+The majority of the time, a secondary AWP rifle isn’t bought but instead picked up from the losing team, because the cost of the AWP is very high.

-Having two one–shot-kill machines can lead to an early win or tactical win or give the enemy team the upper hand if you lose, as it will give the enemy a weapon worth $4750.
+However, having two one-shot, one-kill rifles in their armoury can lead to an early or tactical win for a team, or it can give the enemy team the upper hand if you lose it, as it will give the enemy a weapon worth $4,750.

-The roles all vary depending on which side you are on, Terrorists (T) or Counter-Terrorists (CT).
-Players tend to divide the roles between each other but every player has a ‘go to’ that they tend to stick with.
+The roles played all vary depending on which side you are on, the Terrorists (T) side or Counter-Terrorists (CT) side.
+Players tend to divide the roles between each other but many players have a ‘go-to’ role that they tend to stick with.

-For example, a Lurker would tend to be more favoured on Terrorists as they have more potential to roam around the map and can see bigger results in sneaking up on CT’s, whereas CT’s don’t need to leave the objective areas unless they are trying to scout ahead.
+For example, a Lurker would tend to be more favoured on the Terrorists side as they have more potential to roam around the map and can see bigger results from sneaking up on the CTs, whereas the CTs don’t need to leave the bomb site areas unless they are trying to scout ahead.

 Whilst CT’s might not have a dedicated Lurker, they tend to have two players that are dedicated to a specific role or function within the match.

-A rotating / pivot player, a counterpart to the Lurker, is usually floating around various different parts of the map in order to provide a rapid response to different situations.
-They also provide support for the team once the fire fight starts and are able to flank the enemy team if they are in the correct position.
+A rotating/pivot rifler, the CT-side counterpart to the T-side Lurker, is usually floating around various parts of the map in order to provide a rapid response to different situations.
+They may also provide utility for the team once the fire fight starts and can flank the enemy team if they are in the correct position.